 As a parent ask yourself whether your child really needs a mobile phone, and whether you feel they would be capable of using one in an emergency.
 If you are getting a phone, pick one you feel your child can manage.
 There is no point in having an “all singing all dancing” phone if they aren’t going to be able to work it.

 The ever growing market has tapped into the technology-thirsty young generation and there are even mobile phones for four year olds!
 So when you start to get pestered for the latest all singing all dancing mobile phone, what pros and cons should you consider and what do other parents think is the ‘right’ age to say yes?

-You can ban the mobile phone in the bedroom at night.
-Research shows us that children or adults do not sleep as soundly if the mobile is sitting by the bed as we are always listening out for that text or phone ring – which makes us tired and less able to concentrate.
-Ban the mobile phone at other times such as meal times, or when they are supposed to be doing their homework.
-The phone has to be switched off or put in another room.
+You can ban the phone in the bedroom at night.
+Research shows us that children or adults do not sleep as soundly if their phone is sitting by the bed as we are always listening out for that text or phone ring – which makes us tired and less able to concentrate.
+You may want to ask them not to have their phones around at other times such as meal times, or when they are supposed to be doing their homework.
 This will save arguments and nagging at a later date if the rules are set beforehand.

 Ensure that you have a suitable plan for your tween including appropriate talk time and text limits.
 Although a lot of companies offer unlimited texting think about whether this might encourage your tween to use it at inappropriate times.

 Talk to them about extra costs that might be incurred if they use the internet etc. which may not be included in their contract, as these can soon add up.
 Of course mistakes do happen but if there is an on-going problem then do speak to your phone provider to see if you can put a limit on their phone, or if you feel it is appropriate put a block on the phone.